jamesjiang52/EVMe/README.md

 ## Overview

 EV Me is a Chrome extension for Pokémon Showdown that optimizes effort value (EV) investment for a Pokémon for a specific VGC metagame.
 The optimizer is configurable, with options such as the number of top meta Pokémon to consider when allocating EVs.
-This repository contains the native application which must be installed alongside the extension here [FIXME link after extension uploaded].
-Extension files are also provided in the [extension](extension) directory.
+This repository contains the extension itself as well as a native application which must be installed on the host machine.

 ## Requirements